Polls Open In The World's Largest Democracy: Fun Facts On India's Election

 How does voting work?

-Indian law says no one should have to travel more than two kilometers (about 1.25 miles) to vote.
+Indian law says no one should have to travel more than 2 kilometers (about 1.25 miles) to vote.
 So poll workers have fanned out across the country, setting up polling stations wherever there's even a tiny settlement.
 They trek through the jungle to bring voting machines to a man who lives alone in a lion-infested forest in the western state of Gujarat, and climb to nearly 15,000 feet above sea level to set up a polling station for 12 residents of a village in the northern province of Leh.

-All voting is done by Electronic Voting Machine, or EVM.
-The tabletop machines look like a miniature piano keyboard, with buttons next to a list of political parties, and also symbols — for those voters who might not be able to read.
-The machines fit into small suitcases, which poll workers have carried across glaciers, and through deserts — even hoisting them overhead as they ford rivers to reach voters.
+All voting is done by electronic voting machine, or EVM.
+The tabletop machine looks like a miniature piano keyboard, with buttons next to a list of political parties and also symbols — for those voters who might not be able to read.
+The machines fit into small suitcases, which poll workers have carried across glaciers and through deserts — even hoisting them overhead as they ford rivers to reach voters.
 Some poll workers have to take helicopters to reach remote settlements of voters.

 By the numbers

-1 million = Polling stations set up across India
+1 million: Polling stations set up across India

-11 million = Government employees deployed to oversee Indian voting
+11 million: Government employees deployed to oversee Indian voting

-3.9 million = Electronic Voting Machines (EVMs) in use
+3.9 million: Electronic voting machines (EVMs) in use

-At least $345 million = Value of cash, drugs, alcohol and goods confiscated so far from politicians attempting to bribe voters with gifts
+At least $345 million: Value of cash, drugs, alcohol and goods confiscated so far from politicians attempting to bribe voters with gifts

-$5 billion = Cost of 2014 elections; this year is expected to exceed that
+$5 billion: Cost of 2014 elections; this year is expected to exceed that

-300 million = Estimated number of Indians on Facebook.
+300 million: Estimated number of Indians on Facebook.
 This is the social media site's largest market.
 The Indian government has expressed concern that fake news, spread on Facebook and the phone messaging app WhatsApp, could sway voters.
 Facebook says some 40 million rupees (half a million dollars) has been spent on political ads in India so far.